 Apart from Korean companies in India, many Indian companies have invested in S.Korea, like Tata Motors has bought Daewoo Commercial Vehicles, M&M has bought Ssangyong Motors.
 Besides these acquisitions, many companies like Infosys, TCS, L&T Infotech, Wipro, etc. have their branch offices in S.Korea.

 South Korea is a special strategic partner for India.
-Thanks to Indo-Korea Comprehensive Economic Partnership Agreement (IK-CEPA), There are significant export opportunities for several Indian products in Korean market including, mineral fuels / mineral oils, iron and steel, organic chemicals, aluminum and articles thereof, residues and waste from food industries, cotton products, and more.
+Thanks to Indo-Korea Comprehensive Economic Partnership Agreement (IK-CEPA), There are significant export opportunities for several Indian products in the Korean market including, mineral fuels / mineral oils, iron and steel, organic chemicals, aluminum and articles thereof, residues and waste from food industries, cotton products, and more.

 So, as you can see, knowledge of Korean could land you a plum job in a plethora of top companies.